 - Newcastle conducted safe standing trials in the 2023/24 season, starting with 1,800 spaces.

-Other English Premier League teams that have fully embraced the reintroduction of safe standing are Chelsea, Ipswich, Brentford, Bournemouth and Aston Villa.
-According to a post published on Everton Stadium website, the Toffees are planning to introduce rail seating in some sections of their new stadium for both home and away fans.
+Other English Premier League teams that have fully embraced the reintroduction of safe standing are Chelsea, Ipswich, and Bournemouth.
+According to a post published on the Everton Stadium website, the Toffees are planning to introduce rail seating in some sections of their new stadium for both home and away fans.

 The final verdict on safe standing

 So, with all that we've discussed to this point considered, what does the future of watching football look like?
-For the foreseeable future, it would seem that the authorities are playing things safe by sticking with the all-seated approach.
+For the foreseeable future, it appears that the authorities are playing it safe by sticking with the all-seated approach.
 However, as more and more high-profile clubs build in ‘ready to go' safe standing, there will be growing pressure to at least trial standing spectators.

 When was standing made illegal in English football?